 When you setup conversion tracking, choosing between Google Analytics or Google Ads is going to depend on your specific goals.
-Each method has major differences, and you want to choose one that is easy but not at the expense of getting the right data.
+Each method has major differences, and you want to choose one that is easy but not at the expense of getting accurate data.

 Conversion tracking helps you determine how effective your website and/or campaigns lead potential customers to the actions you want them to take.
 It is commonly used in Google Ad campaigns, but it can be useful in all forms of marketing.
 You may want to track actions taken on your website from organic traffic, paid search traffic or even offline campaigns.

 - Phone calls from your website pages

 - Views of key pages

 You can spend your marketing dollars wisely when you know what your audience is doing.
 Conversion tracking helps you identify exactly which campaigns, ads or keywords lead to users taking actions.
 This knowledge is vital so you can allocate your budget to the right places – increasing sales & leads.

 Google Ads has built-in machine learning that uses the conversion data you collect.
 The conversion data helps deliver your ads to the right audience at the right time.
 If you use responsive search ads or Target CPA or Target ROAS bidding and you do not use tracking (or you are using it in the wrong way) – it can adversely affect your performance.
 The type of tracking you use is less important here… but, you need to make sure the data is flowing into your campaign correctly.